zxenonx/lucid-financials-app/README.md

 ## 📚 Code Style & Documentation

 This project follows the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for code style and docstring formatting.
-All functions, classes, and modules should include Google-style docstrings for consistency and maintainability.
+All functions, classes, and modules include Google-style docstrings for consistency and maintainability.

 ## 📖 Additional Resources